I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice and only $50 or less!

 - Reheating leftovers or take-out

-It’s one of the best choice when you want a well-rounded toaster oven but have a budget, too.
+It’s one of the best choices when you want a well-rounded toaster oven but have a budget, too.

 The controls are user-friendly and simple but get the job done really well, in my opinion.
 You’ll get temperature presets, a cooking timer, and 4 main cooking modes that cover nearly all cooking tasks you have.
 There’s also a power light to show when the oven is and isn’t in operation.